el-bob-o/FFXIAddons-1/mmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.0.5:
+- Need to handle repeated outgoing packets, as they will mess up the game state
+- Fix another infinite loop situation

 1.0.4:
 - Will retry an action if for some reason a wrong action is performed (clicking empty area)
 - Can change the various delays.
 See setdelay command